 Have You Been Injured in an Auto Accident?

 Dealing with the insurance companies in submitting your claim and arguing your damages can feel like you are being re-victimized all over again.
-Negotiating a settlement is not an easy and straightforward process.
+Negotiating a settlement is not an easy process.

 Insurance adjusters are experts at locating weak spots in your case and blowing them out of proportion, making your claim seem a lot weaker than it is.